KYTV (TV station): News operation

 Although KSPR moved into KYTV's studio facilities on November 1, 2009, the two stations continued to maintain separate news departments for nearly eight years, occasionally sharing footage for certain news stories.
 On January 28, 2010, beginning with the 5:00 p.m. newscast, KYTV began broadcasting its local newscasts in high definition; with the upgrade, came the introduction of a new logo and an updated graphics package.
 In-studio cameras record in HD, however video from field cameras continued to be broadcast in standard definition and upconverted to a 16:9 widescreen format in the control room until June 28, 2011, when the station began transmitting field video in high definition.
 On August 22, 2011, KYTV began producing an hour-long extension of Ozarks Today on weekday mornings from 7:00 to 8:00 a.m., and a half-hour 9:00 p.m. newscast (which expanded to one hour in June 2013) for CW affiliate KYCW-LD; this is despite the fact that the station is simulcast on the second digital subchannel of ABC-affiliated sister station KSPR-LD.

-In 2017, KSPR's news operation was folded into KYTV's.
+In 2017, the news operations of KYTV and KSPR were consolidated.
 KSPR retains unique local news broadcasts at 11 a.m. and 4 p.m., while at most other times, the stations air combined newscasts.
 Additionally, Ozarks Today expanded to a fourth hour, airing from 8 to 9, and the KYTV noon news was extended to a full hour.
-On September 6, 2021, KY3 added an 11 a.m. newscast replacing The Andy Griffith Show (since that show is already airing on KSPR-LD3, which is affiliated with MeTV).
+On September 6, 2021, KYTV added an 11 a.m. newscast replacing The Andy Griffith Show, after the station's rights to the show expired without renewal in deference to its distributor's exclusive national deal with MeTV (seen in Springfield on the third subchannel of KSPR-LD).